-BE IT RESOLVED, that the Township Committee of the Township of Harding, County of Morris, State of New Jersey hereby appoints Konstantinos Pappas as a full-time laborer in the Department of Public Works; and
+BE IT FURTHER RESOLVED, that the Township Committee of the Township of Harding, County of Morris, State of New Jersey hereby recommends the appointment of E. M. to provide Janitorial and Cleaning Services to the Harding Township Municipal Building commencing on January 1, 2023 with a stipend of \$9,000.00.